DANS-KNAW/easy-split-multi-deposit/README.md

   Options:

     -s, --springfield-inbox  <arg>   The inbox directory of a Springfield Streaming Media Platform installation.
-                                   If not specified the value of springfield-inbox in application.properties is used.
+                                     If not specified the value of springfield-inbox in application.properties is used. (default = data/springfield-inbox)
         --help                       Show help message
         --version                    Show version of this program

    trailing arguments:
     multi-deposit-dir (required)   Directory containing the Submission Information Package to process.
 This must be a valid path to a directory containing a file named 'instructions.csv' in RFC4180 format.
     deposit-dir (required)         A directory in which the deposit directories must be created.
 The deposit directory layout is described in the easy-sword2 documentation datamanager (required)         The username (id) of the datamanger (archivist) performing this deposit
 ```